-When you read your Bible, what are you reading?
-You are, in fact, reading from a long line of transcription and translation.
+When you read your Bible, what do you read if not from a long line of transcription and translation?

-Were the transcription or translation is of high-fidelity, even down the line of a series of manuscripts, the reproduction will still be, for the most part, a faithful representation of the original.
-That original writing on parchment, made by the original biblical writer, is called an autograph.
+A high-fidelity rendition, even down a line of a series of manuscripts, remains, for the most part, a faithful representation of the original.
+That writing on parchment, made by the original biblical author, is an autograph.
 There are no autographs extant (at least none have been found).
-We rely then on translations and transcriptions from manuscripts, which are, at best perhaps, transcriptions or translations of copies of copies of the original.
+We rely, rather, on translations and transcriptions from manuscripts — at best, perhaps, transcriptions or translations of copies of copies of the original.

-Problems arise when there are hurried transcriptions or incomplete translations.
-In these latter situations, a copy, of a copy, of a copy, of a copy, is inherently akin to a written form of ‘Chinese Whispers’, and proverbially not worth the paper it’s written on.
-Meaning can also be lost when unique cultural and historical idioms are translated literally.
-At other times, exact word-for-word translations are called for.
+Problems arise with hurried transcriptions or incomplete translations.
+A copy, of a copy, of a copy, of a copy, then analogises, albeit rather crudely, to a written form of ‘Chinese Whispers’.
+Meaning also can be lost upon literal translation (transliteration) of unique cultural and historical idioms.
+Other instances, however, necessitate such exact word-for-word translation.

-At the same time, many a predecessor has lost life in an attempt to preserve what they believed was a true and accurate representation of scripture, the numbers of whom are too many to mention.
-We should not then be too quick to dismiss all Bible versions and all translations as flawed.
-At the same time we may need to accept that no-one version, as they stand to-date, is perfect.
-Certainly, some are better than others.
-But we may need to be prepared to cross-check verses with two (and perhaps more) versions where there is any doubt.
+Many a predecessor, moreover, lost more than limb in an attempt to preserve what they supposed rendered an accurate representation of scripture; numbers of whom are too many to mention (see Foxe’s Book of Martyrs).
+That suggests we would err if we were too hasty in dismissing all versions, and all translations, of scripture as flawed.
+At the same time we may need to accept that no-one version, as they stand, to-date, is perfect.
+But some are better than others.
+We may need to be prepared to cross-check verses with two (and perhaps more) versions, where there is doubt.

 But the original text is not a physical object.
 The autographs contain the original text, but the original text can exist without them.
 A text can be preserved in other ways.
 One such way is that the original text can be preserved in a multiplicity of manuscripts.
 In other words, even though a single surviving manuscript might not contain (all of) the original text, the original text could be accessible to us across a wide range of manuscripts.

-That wide range of manuscripts, they go on, is currently around 5,500 for The New Testament in Greek alone.
+That range of manuscripts, the Gospel Coalition continues, is presently around 5,500 for The New Testament in Greek alone: